SitecorePowerShell/Book/security.md

 * **Media Download** - Used when the url contains all the information needed to download a media item from the server.
 Enable when using the **SPE Remoting** module.
 Service associated with `RemoteScriptCall.ashx`.
 * **Media Upload** - Used when the url contains all the information needed to upload a media item to the server.
 Enable when using the **SPE Remoting** module.
 Service associated with `RemoteScriptCall.ashx`.
 * **Handle Download** - Used when a file is downloaded through the Sitecore interface.
 Enable when using the **SPE Remoting** module.
 Service associated with `RemoteScriptCall.ashx`.
- * Required for the following integration points: `Out-Download` command.
+ * Required for the following features: `Out-Download` command.
 * **Client** - Used for the SPE Console.
 Service associated with `PowerShellWebService.asmx`.
+ * Required for the following features: Console, ISE,
 * **Execution** - Used when SPE checks if the user has access to run the application.
- * Required for the following integration points: Download File dialog, PowerShell Script Runner, Content Editor (Context Menu, Insert Options, Ribbon).
+ * Required for the following features: Download File dialog, PowerShell Script Runner, Content Editor (Context Menu, Insert Options, Ribbon).
 * **RESTful v1** - Used in early version of SPE.
 Avoid using this if possible.
 Service associated with `RemoteScriptCall.ashx`.

 The preferred way to override the settings is through the use of a configuration patch file.